Save for later ❤

 Woodend is a relaxed and friendly town at the bottom of Mt Macedon, north west of Melbourne.
 Not yet hipster, the pretty town has a handful of country style and relaxed cafes, including ‘The Milko’, alongside its op shops, book shops and gift shops.

-Situated conveniently on the main road leading back to Melbourne, the decor, coffee, open spaces and friendly service provide a much needed top up before a drive back to Melbourne.
+Another one of the best cafes in Victoria, The Milko is situated conveniently on the main road leading back to Melbourne, the decor, coffee, open spaces and friendly service provide a much needed top up before a drive back to Melbourne.
 Well worth the stop when choosing between the many cafes dotted along the main street.

 For more on road trips on a grander scale, check out this post from webmozz.com!